docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 The first step is thus to register.
 All fields are required.

-{% image /assets/images/documentation/en/register2.png "Creating a User"%}
+{% image /assets/images/documentation/dev/en/register2.png "Creating a User"%}

 ##User settings

-{% image /assets/images/documentation/en/settings.png "Account Management"%}
+{% image /assets/images/documentation/endev/en/settings.png "Account Management"%}

 Subsequently all settings can be changed, except the User ID which is immutable.
-The account edition page is accessible on the "My Account" submenu which also allows to reset the password.
+The account edition page is accessible on the "My account" submenu which also allows to reset the password.

-{% image /assets/images/documentation/en/edition.png "Account Edition"%}
+{% image /assets/images/documentation/dev/en/edition.png "Account Edition"%}

 #Workspace Management